 The nearest BTS Metro station is Nana.
 Just walk up Sukhumvit Soi 11 until you see the Fraser Suites Hotel on your left side.
 Then make sure to go around to the back of the Hotel where you will find the express elevator, which will bring you to the top floor.

-Moreover, this Monday night event has been going strong for over ten years.
+Moreover, this Monday night party in Bangkok has been going strong for over ten years.
 It is run by Alex Teodorescu and Saori Watanabe.
 The DJ is DJ Ajad.
 The Bachata Dance lesson starts at 8pm.
 Registration for the party starts at 8:50pm & after that, the party starts at 9pm.

 It’s only 250 Thai Bhat for the dance lesson and party or 100 Thai Bhat after 9pm.